Libochovice Castle: History

-Next renewing of chateau was between 1900 and 1914 by E. Fiala.
+Next renewing of castle was between 1900 and 1914 by E. Fiala.

 The park was designed in French style by Jan Tulipán.
 During the 19th century, it was re-designed in English style and later restored again in the original design.

 Description

-The chateau has four wings and is surrounded by arcades lining the courtyard.
+The castle has four wings and is surrounded by arcades lining the courtyard.
 The yard is accessible from the entrance gate and leads to the Italian symmetrical garden.
 There are also four fountains in the garden by stonemason Jakub Mitthofer.

 On the east side of the building, there is a balcony with columns and stairs leading to the garden that was built up in the middle of the 19th century.
-From the north side, the portal of the chateau with a Dietrichstein blazon is visible.
+From the north side, the portal of the castle with a Dietrichstein blazon is visible.

 In the courtyard there are embosses with the theme of the sea creatures made by Italian artists Jacob Tencalla and Giuseppe Mattoni.
-Italian embosses and mythological paintings can be found inside the chateau as well.
+Italian embosses and mythological paintings can be found inside the castle as well.